hashicorp/terraform-website/content/source/docs/enterprise-beta/workspaces/naming.html.md

 - monitoring-prod-us-eu-central
 - monitoring-staging-eu-central

-This should ensure that the workspace name is both unique and informative.
-If for some reason including all the attributes in the name does not create a unique name, it is recommended to add an additional attribute.
-Other common attributes are provider (AWS, GCP, Azure), datacenter, and line of business.
+If those three attributes can't uniquely distinguish all of your workspaces, you might need to add another attribute; for example, the infrastructure provider (AWS, GCP, Azure), datacenter, or line of business.